dpd696/dpd696/README.md

 * 🌍  I'm based in Columbus, GA
 * 🖥️  See my portfolio at [tribriansmith.com](http://tribriansmith.com)
 * ✉️  You can contact me at [dpd696@icloud.com](mailto:dpd696@icloud.com)
-* 🚀  I'm currently working on [Utoob, Fitness Exercises App, and Lyriks](http://gpt-wdellc.com)
+* 🚀  I'm currently working on [Fitness Exercises App, and Lyriks](http://gpt-wdellc.com)
-* 🧠  I'm learning TypeScript
+* 🧠  I'm learning GoLang
-* 🤝  I'm open to collaborating on exciting projects as a frontend developer, designer or dev rel.
+* 🤝  I'm open to collaborating on exciting projects as a cybersecurity analyst.
-* ⚡  **[Donate to my Charity](https://www.tribriansmith.com/)** will support my mission to compete and raise money for a good cause.
+* ⚡  **[Donate to my Charity](https://www.nmdp.org/get-involved/give)** will support my mission.

 ### Skills